howardhsu/BERT-for-RRC-ABSA/README.md

 ## Environment

 ### fine-tuning
-The code is tested on Python 3.6.8, PyTorch 1.0.1 and [pytorch-pretrained-bert](https://github.com/huggingface/pytorch-pretrained-BERT) 0.4.
+The code is tested on Ubuntu 16.04 with Python 3.6.8(Anaconda), PyTorch 1.0.1 and [pytorch-pretrained-bert](https://github.com/huggingface/pytorch-pretrained-BERT) 0.4.
 We suggest make an anaconda environment for all packages and uncomment environment setup in ```script/run_rrc.sh script/run_absa.sh script/pt.sh```.

 ### post-training